 Field-hunting tip

-Look in oxidized hydrothermal ore deposits country — that is the host setting where utahite typically forms.
+Look in oxidized hydrothermal ore deposits country, the host setting where utahite typically forms.
 If you start seeing jarosite, malachite, brochantite in float, you are in the right ground.
 Field specimens usually show a platy crystals, crusts, tabular habit, so train your eye for that shape before scanning the outcrop.